dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Spring Festival Record.md

 A music disc that you can play at your den record player.
 This track is a springtime party tune.

-Can be sold: False

-Sell Price: 0 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Legendary

+Item uid: Spring Festival Record

 Sorting priority: 19930

-Item uid: Spring Festival Record

 # shops selling Spring Festival: